ethanfuerst/nba-dashboard/README.md

     - [x] fix playoff data from nba_team.py
     - [ ] parameter for size on/off in hexbins
     - [ ] team logo on chart?
+- [ ] create Plotly Dash dashboard to analyze a season's worth of data
+  - [ ] find a way to format the dashboard and make it look good
 - [ ] add get_shot_dist() method to NBA_Player class
   - [x] histogram with shot dist and freq
   - [ ] brainstorm kinds of charts and figure out parameter control